 They'll spend this truncated season almost 1,100 miles from Memorial Coliseum, but the Mad Ants' roster should have a somewhat familiar feel.

-“This will be such an awesome experience for these players, who wouldn’t have otherwise played for just such an extended length of time – March of last year to potentially next (NBA) Summer League, whenever that is.
-To get them on the court, get them game reps, is I think by far the most important part of this,” said general manager Brian Levy, whose Mad Ants will embark on a truncated 15-game season around Feb.
+“This will be such an awesome experience for these players, who wouldn't have otherwise played for just such an extended length of time – March of last year to potentially next (NBA) Summer League, whenever that is.
+To get them on the court, get them game reps, is I think by far the most important part of this,” said general manager Brian Levy, whose team will begin a 15-game season around Feb.
 8.

-The Mad Ants are among 18 teams who will play in Orlando, Florida.
-Eleven teams have opted out.
+The Mad Ants are among 18 teams who will play in Orlando, Florida, though 11 teams have opted out.
 The top eight will qualify for a single-elimination playoff.

 “The hardest thing to do is try to get your team to play together, to get them to sacrifice a little bit of their game for the good of the team,” new Mad Ants coach Tom Hankins said.
 “I think that's one of the biggest battles going in, as a coach, trying to sell that.
 But at the same time, you want to convince the guys that you're there and trying to help them advance (in their careers).”